Olivier Testa: Gabon

 In 2018, Testa and Oslisly discovered the sepulchral Iroungou cave during a speleological expedition in Mouila area.
-Testa rappeled down a newly discovered cave and set foot in a chamber were he counted 29 human skulls and hundreds of human bones.
+Testa rappeled down a newly discovered cave and set foot in a chamber where he counted 29 human skulls and hundreds of human bones.
 Hundreds of artifacts made of iron, copper and brass were scattered on the ground : hoe-blade currencies, knife currencies, currency bracelets, bells, and other power objects.
 The cave has been excavated by archaeologists in 2019.

 Chile

-In 2010, Testa is a member of the "Ultima Patagonia 2010" expedition on Madre de Dios Island in Chilean Patagonia.
+In 2010, Testa was a member of the "Ultima Patagonia 2010" expedition on Madre de Dios Island in Chilean Patagonia.